With Medijump you can browse 4 facilities offering Cholecystectomy procedures in Berlin. The cheapest price available is $1,623 in Berlin

 Kudos to the outpatient surgery station, everything was explained, very nice team, I felt very well looked after.
 I was met by very friendly nurses at Ward 15.
 The further care on the ward is also very, very pleasant.

-Capital Health - CityPraxen Berlin, located in Karl Liebknecht Str E, Berlin, Germany offers patients Cholecystectomy procedures among its total of 60 available procedures, across 16 different specialties.
-Currently, there's no pricing information for Cholecystectomy procedures at Capital Health - CityPraxen Berlin, as all prices are available on request only, whilst the national average price is approximately ฿129,600.
-There are many specialists available at the Clinic, with 12 in total, and they are not accredited by any recognized accreditations institutes
+Capital Health - CityPraxen Berlin, can be found in Karl Liebknecht Str E, Berlin, Germany and offers its patients Cholecystectomy procedures as well as 60 other procedures, across 16 different procedure categories.
+At present, there is no pricing information for Cholecystectomy procedures at Capital Health - CityPraxen Berlin.
+The pricing information is quite specialised, so it's only available on request, and the average price is around ฿129,600.
+Many medical professionals work at the Clinic, with 12 in total, and Capital Health - CityPraxen Berlin is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?